-- d) Support fiscally-sound proposals to adequately addresses the HTF's structural deficit, including initiatives to address the impact of low- and zero-emission vehicles on transportation funding; - e) Support the equitable collection and distribution of sales tax revenue from out-of-state, online retailers (South Dakota v.
-Wayfair, Inc.); - f) Support tax policies that reduce costs or provide additional flexibility in OCTA's financial and operational activities; - g) Support policies that expedite the delivery of transportation improvements or the development of business opportunities in order to create jobs and economic activity in Southern California.
+- e) Support the equitable collection and distribution of sales tax revenue from out-of-state, online retailers (South Dakota v.
+Wayfair, Inc.); - Support tax policies that reduce costs or provide additional flexibility in OCTA's financial and operational activities; - g) Support policies that expedite the delivery of transportation improvements or the development of business opportunities in order to create jobs and economic activity in Southern California; - Support a stable source of proposed future revenues that provides adequate resources for future transportation needs; - Oppose subjecting public transportation providers to gas tax liability or other fees that increase operating costs; - Support efforts to ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system; - k) Support additional funding flexibility to facilitate the use of alternative mobility providers.